A college freshman deported while flying home for Thanksgiving is fighting to return. Here’s what we know about her case

 But instead of getting to hug her parents and two little sisters and tell them how college was going, Lopez Belloza was arrested by federal immigration officials moments before getting on her flight on November 20.
 She was told there was a problem with her boarding pass, and on her way to customer service she was “surrounded, (placed) in handcuffs, and dragged out of the airport,” her attorney, Todd Pomerleau, told CNN.

-In the roughly 48 hours after, Lopez Belloza was sent to Texas and then Honduras, the country where she was born but had not seen since she was 7 years old, when her parents brought her to the US to seek asylum.
+In the roughly 48 hours after, Lopez Belloza was sent to Texas and then Honduras, the country where she was born but had not seen since she was 7 years old, when her parents brought her to the United States to seek asylum.

-Lopez Belloza was deported despite a federal judge’s order prohibiting the government from removing her from the US while a lawsuit over her arrest played out in court, according to her attorney.
+Lopez Belloza was deported even after a federal judge issued an order barring the government from removing her from the US or transferring her outside of Massachusetts, according to her attorney and federal court documents.

-CNN reached out to the DHS and ICE regarding Lopez Belloza’s case.

-The Department of Homeland Security said an immigration judge ordered Lopez Belloza’s removal in 2015, and that she “illegally stayed in the country since,” according to a statement obtained by CNN affiliate KEYE.
+In an email to CNN, the Department of Homeland Security said Lopez Belloza entered the country in 2014, an immigration judge ordered her removal in 2015, but she “illegally stayed in the country since.”

 Pomerleau said the only records he’s found in government databases indicate her case was closed in 2017.

-The student’s father, Francis, told the Austin American-Statesman that his family was denied asylum, but that they had been assured by the judge that they did not have deportation orders.
-The outlet only identified him by his first name due to his immigration status, it said.
+The student’s father, Francis, told the Austin American-Statesman his family was denied asylum, but they had been assured by the judge they did not have deportation orders.
+The outlet identified him only by his first name due to his immigration status, it said.

 After her arrest, Lopez Belloza was taken to US Immigration and Customs Enforcement’s regional headquarters in Burlington, Massachusetts, according to Pomerleau.